Nudge: Accelerating Overdue Pull Requests Towards Completion: Discussion

 \subsubsection{Internal validity}

 Our qualitative analysis was conducted by reaching out to the developers via Microsoft Teams.
-None of the interviewers knew the people that were reached out, or worked with them before.
+None of the interviewers knew the people that were reached out or worked with them before.
 We purposefully avoided deploying Nudge on repositories that are under the same organization as any of the researchers involved in this work.
 As Microsoft is a large company and most of the users of the Nudge service are organizationally distant from the people involved in building Nudge, the risk of response bias is minimal.
-However, there remains a chance that respondents may be positive about the system because they want to make the developers of Nudge, who are from the same company, happy.
+However, there remains a chance that respondents may be positive about the system because they want to make the developers of Nudge, who are from the same company happy.
+Lastly, for the error estimation of the machine learning models, we have used a single run of the ten-fold cross-validation.
+Using repeated cross-validation can result in a more accurate estimation of the performance of machine learning models.